 Mogadishu residents left in the dark amid price hikes from private electricity companies that many cannot afford.

-Al-Shabab, the anti-government group affiliated with al-Qaeda, claimed responsibility for Wednesday’s attack.
+Al-Shabab, the armed Somali group, claimed responsibility for the attack.

 Sources earlier told Al Jazeera that at least three fighters were involved in the attack.